oziguerra/where_are_the_bars_at/README.md

 - Calculate the distance from your location to each of the bars
 - Display the list of bars in a list view, from retrieved JSON data from the google maps API
 - Retrieve an image of the bars to display along with the name and other data on a list tile
+- "Pull to refresh" Using Liquid Pull To Refresh API